nsarris/FluentAuthorization/docs/README.md

 # FluentAuthorization

-A technology?agnostic, code?first, fluent authorization framework for defining and asserting security policies in any layer (domain model, application services, background workers, UI gateways, APIs).
-It is intentionally decoupled from ASP.NET Core to keep authorization logic close to the domain while remaining host?independent.
+A technology-agnostic, code-first, fluent authorization framework for defining and asserting security policies in any layer (domain model, application services, background workers, UI gateways, APIs).
+It is intentionally decoupled from ASP.NET Core to keep authorization logic close to the domain while remaining host independent.

 ---
 ## Table of Contents